awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-hierarchical-keyring.md

 OnEncrypt MUST take [encryption materials](../structures.md#encryption-materials) as input.

+The `branchKeyId` used in this operation is either the configured branchKeyId, if supplied, or the result of the `branchKeySupplier`'s
+`getBranchKeyId` operation, using the encryption material's encryption context as input.

 If the input [encryption materials](../structures.md#encryption-materials) do not contain a plaintext data key, OnEncrypt MUST generate a random plaintext data key, according to the key length defined in the [algorithm suite](../algorithm-suites.md#encryption-key-length).
 The process used to generate this random plaintext data key MUST use a secure source of randomness.

-The hierarchical keyring MUST attempt to find [hierarchical materials](../structures.md#hierarchical-materials) from the underlying [cryptographic materials cache](../local-cryptographic-materials-cache.md).
+The hierarchical keyring MUST attempt to find [branch key materials](../structures.md#branch-key-materials) from the underlying [cryptographic materials cache](../local-cryptographic-materials-cache.md).
 The hierarchical keyring MUST use the formulas specified in [Appendix A](#appendix-a-cache-entry-identifier-formulas) to compute the [cache entry identifier](../cryptographic-materials-cache.md#cache-identifier).

-If a cache entry is found and the entry's TTL has not expired, the hierarchical keyring MUST use those hierarchical materials for key wrapping.
+If a cache entry is found and the entry's TTL has not expired, the hierarchical keyring MUST use those branch key materials for key wrapping.

-If a cache entry is not found or the cache entry is expired, the hierarchical keyring MUST attempt to obtain the hierarchical materials by querying the backing branch keystore specified in the [retrive OnEncrypt hierarchical materials](#query-branch-keystore-onencrypt) section.
+If a cache entry is not found or the cache entry is expired, the hierarchical keyring MUST attempt to obtain the branch key materials by querying the backing branch keystore specified in the [retrieve OnEncrypt branch key materials](#query-branch-keystore-onencrypt) section.

 If the keyring is not able to retrieve materials through the underyling cryptographic materials cache or it no longer has access to them through the backing keystore, OnEncrypt MUST fail.

 Otherwise, OnEncrypt:

-- MUST wrap a data key with the hierarchical materials according to the [branch key wrapping](#branch-key-wrapping) section.
+- MUST wrap a data key with the branch key materials according to the [branch key wrapping](#branch-key-wrapping) section.

 If the keyring is unable to wrap a plaintext data key, OnEncrypt MUST fail and MUST NOT modify the [decryption materials](structures.md#decryption-materials).